putsjoe/TelegramNotifier/README.md

 ## Environment Variables

-ADMIN_URL=/user-admin/ - Changes the admin URL the user uses to change settings.
+ADMIN_URL = /user-admin/ - Changes the admin URL the user uses to change settings.

-NOTIFY_URL=/notify/ - The url to send notification API calls to.
+NOTIFY_URL = /notify/ - The url to send notification API calls to.

 USER_NAME, USER_PASS - The username and password to use when logging into the admin url.
 The default is admin/admin